 THEY DON’T COMPETE THROUGH THEIR CHILDREN.

-If you are in a really bad mood when your child loses a game or you yell at your child to swing quicker, run faster, focus, chances are you are overly invested in your kid’s sport and you are competing with others through your child.
-I think most of us are living vicariously through our children on some level to cover up or correct disappointments we feel about our own lives.
-I know I tell myself things like, “I would have been a better athlete if my mom and dad had been more involved or I would have played sports in college if I had the same opportunities my kids have.”
-When you find yourself desperately wanting your child to win or perform better than they did, you need to ask yourself why.
+If you are in a really bad mood when your child loses a game or you yell at your child to swing quicker, run faster, focus, chances are you are overly invested in your kid’s sport, and you are competing with others through your child.
+Most of us live vicariously through our children on some level to cover up or correct disappointments we feel about our own lives.
+I know I tell myself things like, “I would have been a better athlete if my mom and dad had been more involved, or I would have played sports in college if I had the same opportunities my kids have.”
+When you desperately want your child to win or perform better than they did, you need to ask yourself why.
 Is it because you are trying to compensate for your own deficiencies?
 I’m guessing it’s because having your child excel at something makes you feel better about yourself.

 THEY DON’T FORGET TO ENJOY THE PROCESS.